SquirminatorHotHead/ORB-SLAM2-GPU/README.md

+This project aims to migrate the previous one to Jetson TX2 and Jetson Xavier.

+ECE Department
+University of Dayton

 # ORB-SLAM2-GPU
 This is a fork of Raul Mur-Artal's [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2), on which we rewrite hot paths with CUDA.
 Our optimization enables us to run the algorithm in **real time** on a Nvidia's Jetson TX1.